Writing & Speaking:

 This ethic continues with High Visibility, in the decision made by myself and the cuatorial staff of Plains Art Museum to forego the publication of a traditional exhibition catalog (and the benefits that format elicits in the arts field) in lieu of a free newpaper publication that could be widely printed and distributed in the region.
 As Spillway develops, and seeks to connect with communities across the geographic and cultural sweep of the Upper Mississippi River, these practices will evolve further.

 Throughout the arc of my writing, artwork, and direction of Art of the Rural, I’ve been deeply grateful for the chance to meet and exchange ideas with folks across the continent.
-That quality of beginners mind that I encoutner in my myself in these kinds of gatherings is a gift.
+That quality of beginner’s mind that I encoutner in my myself in these kinds of gatherings is a gift.

-I’ve been grateful to present my work in communities, universities, institutions, and convenings across the country.
 Here’s an abbreviated selection of some of my speaking events and collaborative meetings over these years:

 “Naming & Claiming Our Rural–Urban Futures,” Keynote, Indiana University Center for Rural Engagement annual conference, October 2020.